 The Bachelor of Science degree is designed to prepare individuals for careers in education incorporating the Montessori approach to education.
 Course requirements incorporate competencies aligned to the standards of the Montessori Accreditation Council for Teacher Education (MACTE).
 This degree program is 120 credit hours, with fully online courses.
 Sarasota University's Bachelor of Science Completion Program in Montessori Education provides a solid foundation for educators in all classroom settings.
 This undergraduate degree provides both a theoretical and conceptual understanding of Montessori education and sets a foundation for success in educational settings around the world.
-This program does not grant a Montessori credential or state teacher licensure.
+While Sarasota University programs offer many advantages to students they do not lead to Montessori teaching credential nor state licensure.
+There are, however, several ways that students may achieve employment and licensure.
+Most students will find their place of employment to require a Teacher Certification which can be earned at a Teacher Certification Program.
+Some public Montessori schools may also require licensure.
+Sarasota University encourages all students to contact their state Department of Education and desired place of future employment for more information.